 Space plants around 1 to 2 feet apart.
 Seeds should be planted around 1/4 inch deep, and nursery plants should be situated at the same depth that they were growing in their nursery container.
 Heavy-producing varieties might need stakes or another support structure to prevent them from toppling over once the fruits appear.

 Cayenne Pepper Plant Care

-Cayenne pepper plants require moist, well-drained, fertile soil with a neutral pH.
+Cayenne pepper plants require organically rich, moist, well-drained soil.
+A slightly acidic to neutral soil pH is best.
 More acidic soil can produce peppers that are spicier than normal.
-If you are unsure, it may be worth conducting a soil pH level test.

 Watering cayenne pepper plants can be a delicate process.
 They do require moist soil, but overwatering is a problem too.
-If the soil becomes either too dry or too saturated, the plant's foliage can turn yellow.
-A deep watering every few days at the base of the plant is generally beneficial.
+If the soil becomes either too dry or too saturated, the foliage can turn yellow and the plant can struggle.
+Give your plant a deep watering when the top 1 to 2 inches of soil have dried out.
 Mulching around the plant can be a helpful way to conserve moisture.